AngomRanjan/AwesomeBooks_ver2.0/README.md

 # AwesomeBooks_ver2.0

 > A Modular version of Awesome Books.
+In this version of Awesome book, js codes are organised in modules.

 ## Built With